vijju3335/Log-Activity/README.md

-## Log Analysis Project
+## Logs Analysis Project
 Udacity Full Stack Nano Degree Project #3
-The third project of the [Udacity Full Stack Web Developer Nanodegree Program](https://in.udacity.com/course/full-stack-web-developer-nanodegree--nd004) called "Build a Log Analysis".
+The third project of the [Udacity Full Stack Web Developer Nanodegree Program](https://in.udacity.com/course/full-stack-web-developer-nanodegree--nd004) called "Build a Logs Analysis".

 ## Project Overview

-Your task is to create a **reporting tool** that prints out reports (in simple text) based on the data in the database.
+Your task is to create a **Reporting Tool** that prints out reports (in simple text) based on the data in the database.
 This reporting tool is a **Python program using the psycopg2 module to connect to the database.**